 Dear Ruby,

-Has the woman employee has given official information to the company on her pregnancy?
-Is there any law that stipulates notice to the employer in case of pregnancy?
+Has the female employee given official information to the company about her pregnancy?
+Is there any law that stipulates notice to the employer in the case of pregnancy?
 If not, then officially you do not know about her pregnancy.
-Sooner you came to know about her pregnancy, you should have told her to rush to India to get married.
-1-2 months after return, she can officially communicate to your company about her impending delivery.
-Pregnancy can be considered as "premature delivery".
+As soon as you became aware of her pregnancy, you should have advised her to return to India for marriage.
+Upon her return, 1-2 months later, she can officially inform the company about her impending delivery.
+Pregnancy could be considered as a "premature delivery".

 Thanks,